kaneki003/DataHack/README.md

 # Hackathon Project Analysis

+## The final predictions is present inside dataset and all folder with name finalpred.csv

 ## Data Understanding and Preprocessing
 - Analyzed the dataset to comprehend the information at hand.
 - Converted non-numeric data types to machine-readable formats.